 Share-based compensation expense is recorded net of estimated forfeitures in our consolidated statements of income and as such is recorded for only those share-based awards that we expect to vest.
 We estimate the forfeiture rate based on historical forfeitures of equity awards and adjust the rate to reflect changes in facts and circumstances, if any.
 We will revise our estimated forfeiture rate if actual forfeitures differ from our initial estimates.
 We record share-based compensation expense for service-based equity awards such as stock options, restricted shares, and Post-2011 RSUs using the straight-line attribution method over the period during which the employee is required to perform service in exchange for the award.
-We record share-based compensation expense for performance-based equity awards such as Pre-2011 RSUs using the accelerated attribution method over the vesting term, once the liquidity condition has been satisfied.
+We record share-based compensation expense for performance-based equity awards such as Pre-2011 RSUs using the accelerated attribution method.
+In the second quarter of 2012, we will recognize a significant cumulative share-based compensation expense for the portion of the Pre-2011 RSUs that had met the service condition as of that date.